Adoption metrics

 Roadmap excitement

-Toccata, DAGKnight, and vProgs matter, but adoption analysis should distinguish demos, testnets, shipped mainnet features, and durable usage.
+Toccata, DAGKnight, and vProgs change the adoption case only after analysis separates demos, testnets, shipped mainnet features, and durable usage.

 Raw transaction counts